 - Search for “Megasporebiotic”

-How to Dose Megasporebiotic?
+How to Take Megasporebiotic?

 - If you want back off and stick to a maintenance dose, you can take 2 capsules together, 3-4 days per week.

 While Megasporebiotic is effective and results in many health benefits, it’s not enough on its own to fix all your gut problems or eliminate pains or discomforts you’re dealing with.
 You need a comprehensive approach that includes identifying food sensitivities and the specific harmful microbes (bacteria, yeast, viruses, parasites, etc) that may be growing inside of you.
-That can only be done through specific integrative medicine tests and gut balancing protocols where Megaspore is one of the steps.
+That can only be done through specific functional medicine tests and gut balancing protocols where Megaspore is one of the steps.

 If you have stomach pain, heartburn, reflux, bloating, constipation, or diarrhea, or if you have Crohn’s, colitis or an other autoimmune condition, or if you have non-gut symptoms like fatigue, headaches, brain fog, hair loss, skin issues, or muscle and joint pain, there are other “problems” in your body and we need to address them.
-If you want to see how I can help you personalize repairing your gut so you can eliminate your specific problem(s), you can read about my program and what I do, and then you can book a free call to explore how I can help you best.
+If you want to see how I can help you personalize repairing your gut so you can eliminate your specific problem(s), you can read about my program and what I do, and then you can book a Strategy Consultation call to explore how I can help you best.